flmeyer/flmeyer.github.io/index.markdown

 layout: home
 ---

-# This is me

-Welcome to my personal website!
-I am passionate about technology and love to share my knowledge and experiences.
-Here, you'll find my latest projects, publications, and more.
+# Hi, I'm Florian.

+I am a software engineer based in Hamburg, specializing in the design of distributed systems with a focus on microservice architectures and sensor networks.
+I love tackling complex problems and turning them into simple, scalable solutions.
+As a full-stack engineer, I work across infrastructure, backend, and frontend.
+I am particularly excited about the potential of AI to transform workflows and drive greater efficiency.
+I am committed to delivering high-quality software on time and within budget.

-For more details about my background and interests, please visit the [About Me](/about) page.
+For more details, check out the [about](/about) page.

----

-# Posts